People

 Hays

-Ginger H. Williams, Hays, serves as Dean of Library Services for Forsyth Library at Fort Hays State University.
-Williams served previously as Associate Dean for Academic Engagement and Public Services at the Wichita State University Libraries.
-She is a member of the American Library Association, Kansas Library Association, and is chair-elect of the Kansas Council of Academic Library Deans and Directors.
-She earned a master of library science from Florida State University, a master of higher education leadership from Valdosta State University, and a bachelor of letters from the University of Oklahoma.
+Ginger H. Williams, Hays, serves as Dean of Library Services at Fort Hays State University.
+She has worked in academic libraries since 2005.
+Ginger is chair of the Kansas Council of Academic Library Deans and Directors and an active member of the American Library Association and Kansas Library Association.
+She holds a master of library science from Florida State University, a master of education in higher education leadership from Valdosta State University, and a bachelor of letters from the University of Oklahoma.
+She has lived and worked all over the country – as well as London (UK) – and is proud to now call western Kansas home.

 Elizabeth Young